 understand that God’s character, His humility, gentleness and all the fruits

-of the Spirit, mean more to Him than His power as the creator.
+of the Spirit, mean more to Him than His power as the Creator.
 For us to

-remain humble before God will ensure the integrity of His kingdom throughout
+remain humble before God will ensure the integrity of His kingdom throughout eternity.

 (215d) Sovereignty